MCMLXXXIV/PFO_Tools/README.md

 need to add a more detailed dumper of the entities to make sure of correctness.

 The first solution planner (for items) is in and working - but not yet complete (see TODOs).

+I wanted to demo this as a webservice but due to Cross-origin resource sharing (CORS) restrictions, I don't think that will work so well.
+So I will expand my use of the microhttpd to also serve some demo functionality.

+Ultimately, this seems like a module for a webserver - but the only gotcha is that I don't want the webserver to have to read, parse all the data files for every request - it should just keep the data in memory.

 TODO